surniaulula/wpsso-wc-metadata/README.md

 <p>WPSSO Metadata for WooCommerce (aka WPSSO WCMD) is an add-on for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a>.</p>

-<p>Additional product information for Open Graph meta tags and Schema Product properties requires the WooCommerce integration modules in the <a href="https://wpsso.com/">WPSSO Core Premium plugin</a>.</p>
+<p>Additional product information for Open Graph meta tags and Schema Product properties requires the WooCommerce integration module provided with the <a href="https://wpsso.com/">WPSSO Core Premium plugin</a>.</p>

 <h2>Installation</h2>